About

 Co-founded this one.
 Built it from literally nothing to 5.8M users across 119 countries and 14,400 schools.
 Full P&L ownership through 35 major product iterations over seven years.

 This is where I learned that building the product is maybe 30% of the job.
-The other 70% is building the company around the product: the team, the architecture that scales without falling over, the data science practice that didn’t exist before we built it, the compliance posture (GDPR, CCPA) that lets you operate globally, and the partner integrations that turn a product into a platform.
+The other 70% is building the company around the product: the team, the architecture that scales without falling over, the data science practice that didn’t exist before we built it, the compliance posture (GDPR, CCPA) that lets you operate globally.
+I served as Data Protection Officer because at a startup, you wear every hat, including the one that keeps you out of regulatory trouble.
+That experience shaped how I think about security and governance: not as a late-stage checkbox, but as infrastructure that opens markets and shortens sales cycles.
+And the partner integrations that turn a product into a platform.

 Guided the company to a successful acquisition in 2022.
 The exit was the outcome.
 The system we built was the product.